salujajaskeerat/ELP305-TribeD-documentation/index.md

 Copper rod of diameter should be enough to conduct lightning to earth and not degrade, or GI can also be taken buried upright in the earth manually or with the help of a pneumatic hammer.<br/>

-The following table shows the specifications of the Copper rod:
+The following table (Table 8) shows the specifications of the Copper rod:

 | Property | Specification |
 |---|---|